TBC 32010 TTC - Cooker TEKA - Free user manual and instructions

 To operate a hot plate, it must be selected first.
 When you want to use a hot plate, check the brightness of the power indicator.
 After choosing hot plate, brightness of power indicator should increase.

-Quick switch-on at maxim power: Once you have selected the hot plate, press the touch key (4) once.
+Quick switch-on at maximum power: Once you have selected the hot plate, press the touch key (4) once.
 The hot plate will be activated at full power.

 SWITCHING OFF THE HOT PLATE

-i) If user keep finger on the selection sensor for 2 seconds, the related zone will be switched off.
+i) If user keeps finger on the selection sensor for 2 seconds, the related zone will be switched off.

 ii) When you press touch keys ⊖ and ⊕ (4/5) simultaneously, the hot plate will switch off quickly.